sembr/specification/README.md

 ## Introduction

-_Semantic Line Breaks_ describe a set of conventions by which writers insert single line breaks at semantic boundaries without affecting the final rendered output.
+_Semantic Line Breaks_ describe a set of conventions for using insensitive vertical whitespace to structure prose along semantic boundaries.

-Many lightweight markup language renderers, including
+Many lightweight markup languages, including
-[CommonMark][commonmark]
+[Markdown][markdown]
 [reStructuredText][restructuredtext], and
 [AsciiDoc][asciidoc],
+join consecutive lines with a space.
+This is also true of conventional markup languages like HTML and XML in most contexts.
-join consecutive lines in a paragraph with a space, allowing line breaks to be used as semantic delimiters.
+This behavior allows line breaks to be used as semantic delimiters, making prose easier to author, edit, and read in source --- without affecting the rendered output.

 To understand the benefit of semantic line breaks, consider the following paragraph from the